Applying for an SSL Certificate from a Third-Party Authority

 format) and possibly an intermediate certificate chain file.

-It is important to emphasize that third-party issued certificates only support standard domain names (such as gTLD, ccTLD, New gTLD), and do not support custom non-standard suffixes.
-For example, here are some examples of standard domain names:
+It is particularly emphasized that third-party issued certificates only support standard domain names.
+Here are examples of some standard domain types:

-- New gTLD (New Generic Top-Level Domains): such as .app, .tech, .xyz
+- New gTLD (new generic top-level domain): such as .app, .tech, .xyz

-Custom non-standard suffixes (such as .local, .test) cannot obtain SSL certificates from third-party CAs.
+Custom non-standard suffixes (such as .local, .test) cannot acquire SSL certificates from third-party CAs.

-Step 2: Configure Third-party SSL Certificates in ServBay
+Step 2: Configure the Third-Party SSL Certificate in ServBay

-After obtaining the SSL certificates from third-party CAs, the next step is to configure these certificates in ServBay.
-Place the generated certificate files and private key files in the /Applications/ServBay/ssl
+After obtaining the SSL certificate issued by a third-party CA, you need to configure these certificates in ServBay.
+Place the generated certificate file and private key file in the /Applications/ServBay/ssl/import/tls-certs

 directory for easy management and use.

-Use the following commands to move the private key and certificate files to the
+Use the following commands to move the private key file and certificate file to the

 1